ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 Be kind,

-Isaac Lee, Chris Ng, the crowd and the Learning Team
+Isaac Lee, Chris Ng, Jessica Jordan, the crowd and the Learning Team